JuliaLang/julia/doc/src/manual/methods.md

   g(::Float64, ::Float64)
 ```

-Here the call `g(2.0, 3.0)` could be handled by either the `g(Float64, Any)` or the `g(Any, Float64)`
-method, and neither is more specific than the other.
-In such cases, Julia raises a [`MethodError`](@ref)
-rather than arbitrarily picking a method.
-You can avoid method ambiguities by specifying an appropriate
-method for the intersection case:
+The order in which the methods are executed does not matter and neither is more specific than the other.
+Here the call `g(2.0, 3.0)` could be handled by either the `g(Float64, Any)` or the `g(Any, Float64)` method.
+In such cases, Julia raises a [`MethodError`](@ref) rather than arbitrarily picking a method.
+You can avoid method ambiguities by specifying an appropriate method for the intersection case:

 ```jldoctest gofxy
 julia> g(x::Float64, y::Float64) = 2x + 2y